top of page

 • Site Analysis First: Before drawing a floor plan, spend time on the land.
 Where does the sun rise?
 Where are the best views?
 Are there trees that will block winter sun or provide welcome summer shade?

 • Prioritize Rooms by Usage: Map your life against the sun.
 Where do you drink coffee?
 (East).
 Where do you spend Sunday afternoon?
 (South).
 Where do you sleep?
-(East for early riser s, North for shift workers needing dark days).
+(East for early risers, North for shift workers needing dark days).

 • Window Placement vs. Size: It’s not just about having big windows; it’s about having windows in the right place.
 A medium-sized south window is more valuable than a massive north window.